parryc/thevoid/templates/leflan/language_lithuanian.md

 * Šeštà
 * Septinskà

+## Pronouns

+_savo_ is used when the possessive pronoun is the same as the subject : Pirmandienį, aš einu aplankau savo tevą - On Monday, I'm going to see my father

 # Verbs

 The third person form of the verb determines which conjugation is used.
 Ex., if the verb ends in an _a_ it is the 1st conjugation.